junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Which part of *I'm retired* failed you?"

-Samuel is clearly not an easy one to approach, Dean decides.
+*Jeez, Samuel is clearly not an easy one to approach.* Dean thinks quietly, eyebrow raised a few inches.

-"Like I said, in our time, you're sort of a really big deal, a famous hunter-- " Sam manages a tight smile, as friendly as he can pull.
+"Like I said, in our time, you're sort of a really big deal, the most famous hunter -- " Sam manages a tight smile, as friendly as he can pull.

 "Heard you the first time."

 "So we figure you'd be the best supernatural researcher around here too."
-Dean pulls an puffery grin.
+Dean pulls an puffery grin with his best effort.

 "Please, we are not asking you to hunt with us or anything," Sam continues.
 "Just need a little help in research."

 <br>

 It turns out their guess isn't too far off.
-Samuel has as big of a book collection as Bobby's or Campbell's, right downstairs in the place where a cellar should be, but with tons more additional traps and sigils painted on every inch of floor and wall.
+Samuel has as big of a book collection as Bobby's or Campbell's, right downstairs in the place where a cellar should be, but with tons more additional traps and sigils painted on every inch of floor and walls.

-Panic room *and* library, nice.
-Classic.
-Dean looks around, thinking how *fun* it must be to be able to spending all the time reading while hiding out here.
+Panic room *and* library, nice. *Classic.* Dean looks around, thinking how *fun* it must be to be able to spending all the time reading while hiding out here.

 Sam nudges him, eyeing the rows of books.
 He nods back.